gogs/gogs/README.md

 ## Todo

+- Command `remove` is for removing packages.
 - Add support for downloading by tag and branch for packages in bitbucket.org, git.oschina.net, gitcafe.com.
-- Command `remove` is for removing packages.
 - Add gpm working principle design.
 - Add support for downloading tarballs from user sources.
 - After downloaded all packages in bundles or snapshots, need to check if all dependencies have been downloaded as well.
 - Develop user source API server template application to support user sources in bundles.
-- Add bundle and snapshot parser code for downloading by bundle or snapshot id.
+- Command `install` and `remove` Add bundle and snapshot parser code for downloading or removing by bundle or snapshot id.
 - Add user system to create, edit, upload, and download bundles or snapshots through gpm client program.
 - Download package from code.google.com only support hg as version control system, probably support git and svn.
 - Collect download and installation results and report to users in the end.